openmvm/OpenMVM/README.md

 	It still lacks a lot of basic features.
 So, it is not ready for production yet.

 ### How to Install:
-	1. Edit the .env file to match your local server environtment
-	2. Import the openmvm.sql file located in public/install/ directory
+	1. Open the installer page by visiting your app URL
+	2. Follow the installation steps
 	3. Login to the Administrator area by visiting the admin url defined in the .env file: [app.baseURL]/[app.adminDir].
-Username: openmvm ; Password: openmvm
+Use your administrator username and password.

 ### Current Features:
+	* Application installer
 	* User (buyer and seller) can create an account
 	* Seller can open a store and add products
 	* Buyer can purchase products and view order details